Zeynab Hummatova

-Zeynab Hummatova (born 6 December 1999) is an Azerbaijani group rhythmic gymnast.
+Zeynab Hummatova (Azerbaijani: Zeynəb Hümmətova; born 6 December 1999) is an Azerbaijani group rhythmic gymnast.
 She is the 2022 World 3 ribbons + 2 balls bronze medalist.
 She is the 2020 European group all-around silver medalist and 2022 European group all-around bronze medalist.

+Personal life

+Zeynab retired in 2024.
+She got married in December that year.

 Career

 Hummatova began gymnastics when she was six years old.

 Senior

 Hummatova competed at the 2018 European Championships and won a bronze medal with the Azerbaijani group in the 3 Balls + 2 Ropes final.
 They also placed seventh in the group all-around and sixth in the team competition with the junior gymnasts.
 At the 2018 Kazan World Challenge Cup, she won a gold medal in the 3 Balls + 2 Ropes movie with the Azerbaijani group.
 She then competed at the 2018 World Championships in Sofia, Bulgaria, where she placed seventh in the group all-around competition, fifth in the 5 Hoops final, and seventh in the 3 Balls + 2 Ropes final.

 Hummatova represented Azerbaijan at the 2019 European Games where the Azerbaijani group finished sixth in the group all-around and the 3 Hoops + 4 Clubs final and seventh in the 5 Balls final.
 She was also a part of the group that took eighth place in the all-around and seventh in the 3 Hoops + 4 Clubs final at the 2019 World Championships in Baku.
 After the World Championships, she had surgery but returned to training six weeks later.

 Hummatova competed at the 2020 European Championships in Kyiv.
 Together with Laman Alimuradova, Darya Sorokina, Yelyzaveta Luzan and Maryam Safarova, she won a silver medal in group all-around and a bronze medal in 3 Hoops + 4 Clubs final.
 They also won the bronze medal in the team competition together with the juniors.
 At the 2021 European Championships, the group finished sixth in the 5 Balls event final and fourth in the 3 Hoops + 4 Clubs event final in addition to placing seventh in the group all-around and in the team competition.